Senior Adopted Dog Lives Each Moment to the Fullest

 Without Foster Dogs, Inc., I wouldn’t have Chewlia.
 Without Chewlia, I’m not sure I’d have a daily reminder of what’s important on the hard days, and an extra smile on the easy ones.
 Dogs may not fix all of our problems, but they sure have a way of keeping it all in perspective.

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Zachary won Foster Dogs, Incorporated in Brooklyn, New York a 2019 Holiday Wishes award.